Albanian Alternative

 Albanian Alternative (Albanska alternativa, Alternativa Shqiptare) is a political party representing the Albanian minority in Montenegro.

 The party is led by Nik Gjeloshaj.
 At the legislative elections in Montenegro, in October 2012, AA won 1 out of 81 seats.
 Between 2009 and 2016, the party was a constituent member of the Albanian Coalition.

 History

-In September 2016, the Albanian Alternative agreed to form a pre-election alliance with New Democratic Power – FORCA and Democratic Union of Albanians (DUA) for 2016 elections.
+In September 2016, the Albanian Alternative agreed to form a pre-election alliance with New Democratic Power – FORCA and the Democratic Union of Albanians (DUA) for the 2016 elections.
 The coalition won one seat in the election, which was allocated to a member of FORCA.